How Can I Detox From Alcohol?

 Alcohol is one of the most common addictions, and yet detoxing from it isn’t as simple as it seems.
 Is it safe to quit alcohol by yourself, and if so, how should you do it?
 Read more to find out.

-Substance abuse comes in many forms.
-Although we more associate this disease with those taking illicit drugs, alcohol claims the top spot as the most abused substance.
+Substance use disorder comes in many forms.
+Although we associate more this disease with those taking illicit drugs, alcohol claims the top spot as the most abused substance.
 Compared to marijuana, opiates, or cocaine users, 25.1% of the total American population has engaged in heavy drinking in the past year, according to the Centers for Disease Control and Prevention (CDC).

 The Dangers Of Quitting Alcohol By Yourself